Problems at school

 It is against the law to discriminate against a student because she is pregnant or has had a baby within the previous 26 weeks for example, she should not be prevented from attending school because she is pregnant.
 The school may have to consider providing alternative education if the pregnancy prevents her from attending school.

 The headteacher and teachers can use reasonable non-physical means to punish a pupil.
 Any punishment must be fair, reasonable and in line with school policy.

-A teacher can only use reasonable physical force if s/he does so in self-defence or if it is necessary to break up a fight between pupils or to stop a pupil endangering her/himself, other pupils or school property.
+A teacher can only use reasonable physical force if they do so in self-defence or if it is necessary to break up a fight between pupils or to stop a pupil endangering themselves, other pupils or school property.

-Corporal punishment is against the law and therefore banned in all schools.
+Corporal punishment is against the law and banned in all schools.